 Notebook computers are recommended to be used for academic purposes.
-It is strongly recommended that students keep their mobile phones in school lockers or in their bags.
-Usage of mobiles or other devices that may distract student's attentiveness during lessons is restricted unless necessary for academic purpose upon the DP Coordinator's discretion.
+It is strongly recommended to keep mobile phones in school lockers or in their bags.
+Usage of mobiles or other devices that may distract student's attentiveness during lessons is restricted unless necessary for academic purpose upon DP Coordinator discretion.

-In case of disobedience, teachers have the right to take devices away from students and return them at the end of the day.
+In case of disobedience, teachers have the right to take a certain device away from them and return it back at the end of the day.
 The school cannot be held responsible for the loss of or damage to valuable electronic equipment.